-The Sheriff's Office has been plagued by trouble in recent years, including the 2015 murder of a county jail inmate by three deputies; the 2017 murder of another inmate at the hands of another; the suicides of several inmates; and the escapes of two in November 2016 after they sawed the bars off a cell and rappelled from the second story using rope from bed sheets.
+The Sheriff's Office has been plagued by trouble in recent years, including the 2015 murder of a county jail inmate by three deputies; the 2017 murder of an inmate at the hands of another; the suicides of several inmates; and the escapes of two in November 2016 after they sawed the bars off a cell and rappelled from the second story using rope made from bed sheets.
 On Nov.
 6, two inmates appearing at the Palo Alto courthouse slipped away from a deputy in a planned escape.
 They were later captured.

 Oversight of deputies in the jail fell to Smith and captains who oversee the San Jose jail and Elmwood Correctional Facility, he said.

 Hirokawa said a lack of supervision created the problems in the jails.
 Despite $350 million dedicated to improving the jails and recommendations for reform by a task force, deaths have continued since he's retired: Inmate Edward Davis Jr. was murdered at Elmwood by another inmate last year, and at least four inmates died by suicide.

 Hirokawa has received multiple endorsements, including from Palo Alto's former police chief Dennis Burns and from retired Santa Clara Superior Court Judge LaDoris Cordell, who also chaired the Blue Ribbon Commission to reform the jails.

 Cordell said in an email this week that she fully supports Hirokawa.